Search

 Private water supplies

-There are around 338 private water supplies in Fife and during times of prolonged dry weather many of these private supplies from springs, surface water or wells may become depleted or fall.
+During times of prolonged dry weather many of these private supplies from springs, surface water or wells may become depleted or fall.

 Significant rainfall over a prolonged period is needed to restock some supplies, but that’s not expected to happen soon.
 Those affected are being encouraged to use water wisely and follow this advice: